USA: race and space

 The American Woolworth chain went into the 1960s with big plans.
 The Company was in the middle of a major change programme to upgrade both its merchandise and its real estate portfolio.
 History has cast the Sixties as a decade of hope and aspiration, of fashion, style and personal discovery.
 But there was a darker side too.
 One of the major flashpoints was the sleepy southern town of Greensboro, North Carolina.
 Woolworth's became the battleground for a defining moment in United States history, watching on as the story unfolded.

-Greensboro, like most American Woolworth stores, included a lunch counter, which served hot and cold drinks, meals and ice-cream throughout the day.
-In keeping with local convention it served only white customers.
+Greensboro had a lunch counter, like most US Woolworth's.
+It served hot and cold drinks, meals and ice-cream all day.
+In keeping with local convention service was only for white customers.
 African-Americans were excluded.

-On February 1, 1960 four African-American students, David Richmond, Joseph McNeil, Franklin McCain and Ezell J. Blair (now known as Jibreel Kazaan), who were studying at the all-black North Carolina Agricultural and Technical College, asked for service at the counter.
-The Woolworth Associate followed her training and refused to serve them, but did allow them to sit down.
-The Store Manager, Frank 'Curly' Harris, asked them to move but was not prepared to have them forcibly removed or to report them for trespass.
-Instead he sought advice from his line management.
+On February 1, 1960 four African-American students, David Richmond, Joseph McNeil, Franklin McCain and Ezell J. Blair (now known as Jibreel Kazaan), all students at the all-black North Carolina Agricultural and Technical College, asked for service at the counter.
+The Woolworth Associate followed her training and declined, but did allow them to sit down.
+The Store Manager, Frank 'Curly' Harris, asked them to move but chose not to have them forcibly removed or to report them for trespass.
+Instead he sought advice from his bosses.

 Over time the number of protestors grew.
 A cat-and-mouse game developed with the Store Manager, who appeared more concerned about a sales loss of $6,000 than the politics, and a local white faction which was determined to put an end to the protest.